Bespoke Expeditions

 • Hikers, long-distance trekkers, riders, and overlanders seeking highland beauty (peaks, valleys, waterfalls), small-town and village life, and quiet roads and trails.

 • 5+ days.
-There is no fixed upper limit, although longer trips may only be possible in certain windows.
+There’s no fixed upper limit, although longer trips may only be possible in certain windows.
 Most Bespoke Trips fall in the 7–14 day range.

-• 1–8 travelers.
-The idea is small, private groups rather than bus-sized, though we’re open to exceptions for schools or tight-knit, purpose-driven organizations where the route and safety allow.
+• We prefer small, private groups (think: 1–8 travelers) rather than bus-sized ones, though we’re open to exceptions where the route and safety allow.

 For larger or more structured groups—particularly schools and universities—we also run Field Expeditions.